moschiel/renode-lis2dw12-tutorial/README.md

 ```

 For this stage, advance `selectedRegister` after every register read and write.
-This reproduces the device's reset behavior for consecutive accesses; the next
+This reproduces the device's reset behavior for consecutive accesses; tutorial
-section makes it configurable:
+section 4 makes it configurable:

 ```csharp
 selectedRegister++;